silvesco94/Portfolio/README.md

 - Explored causal relationships through experiments and observational data.
 - Applied techniques like A/B testing, propensity score matching, and synthetic controls.
 - `Focused on actionable insights for decision-making and policy evaluation.`
 ---

+## Thank You
+Thank you for taking the time to explore my portfolio!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com](https://www.linkedin.com/in/scott-silverstein-69134498/) or reach out to discuss potential collaborations and opportunities.